If you, or someone you know, struggles with everyday tasks, there might be gadgets or equipment to help make life easier.

 Getting a grant

-If you need it for an illness or disability, you might be able to get a grant to help with the costs.
+If you have an illness or disability and cannot get the help you need from your local council or the NHS, you might be able to get a grant to help with the costs.

-Independence at Home has grants for disabled people and those with a long-term illness.
+Independence at Home has grants for disabled people and those with a long-term illness who need financial help.

 Hiring or loaning equipment